modio/modio-haxe-legacy/README.md

 ### Building instructions

-Learn how to build mod.io SDK in our [building instruction guide](https://github.com/Turupawn/modioHaxe/wiki/Building).
+Learn how to build the Haxe wrapper by following our [building instruction guide](https://github.com/Turupawn/modioHaxe/wiki/Building).

 ### Code contributions